KirthigaManivannan/Credit-card-Default-Prediction-using-Machine-learning/README.md

 pip install -r requirements.txt

 **Project Workflow**
-1. Data Preparation
+1. Data Preparation:
 Collected the credit card default dataset (client.csv) Cleaned and preprocessed the data
 Split the dataset into features (X) and target variable (y)

-2. Model Training
+2. Model Training:
 Used Logistic Regression algorithm for classification Trained the model on the preprocessed data
 Saved the trained model and scaler using joblib

-3. Web Application Development
+3. Web Application Development:
 Created a Flask web application (app.py)
 Designed index.html for input and result.html for output Styled the pages with styles.css